adaptingadapting/Holberton-SpeedrunAllChecksPercent/5redirections_and_filters/README.md

 task 12 we go back to lse

 task 13 i forgot about adding the -u flag to uniq for a while, that was embarassing

+task 14 again is easier, jsut use grep and win